 The California spiny lobster season is upon us!
-Historically, the season opens on Saturday at 6 am before the first Wednesday in October; this year, that falls on October 3 and closes on March 22.
+Historically, the season opens on Saturday at 6 am before the first Wednesday in October; this year, that falls on October 1 and closes on March 22.
 Lobster cards, which cost $10.80, are due by April 30, 2023… more information is below.)
 Though I have never fished lobster before, I do know where they hang out in San Diego.

 Let’s now take a look!